Garados007/Werwolf/README.md

 # Werwolf

+> In favour of https://github.com/Garados007/Werewolf is this project no longer developed and maintained.
+Any suggestions and ideas can be implemented there.
+The official live server of this project will be closed down in near future.

 This hobby project of mine is a web implemantion of one of my favorite games: Werwolves of Millers Hill (in german Werwölfe von Düsterwald).
 In this project I will experiment a lot and currently it is partly playable.

 At this time I prepare the next step to the first public release `1.0`.
 My plans for it you can find [here](https://github.com/Garados007/Werwolf/blob/master/doc/version-1.0/plans.md).